aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 This means that the actions to propagate the new pod status may still be in-progress when the Deployment controller moves on to the next pods.
 Since this process also terminates the older version of pods, this could lead to a situation where the pods have reached a Ready status but those changes are still being propagated and the older versions of the pod have been terminated.

-This problem is exacerbated when working with load balancers from Cloud Providers like AWS as the Kubernetes systems described above do not, by default, take into account registration times or health checks on the Load Balancer. **This means the Deployment update could run and completely cycle the pods, but the Load Balancer has not completed health checks or registration for the new Pods, causing an outage.**
+This problem is exacerbated when working with load balancers from Cloud Providers like AWS as the Kubernetes systems described above do not, by default, take into account registration times or health checks on the Load Balancer. **This means the Deployment update could completely cycle through the pods, but the Load Balancer has not finished performing the health checks or registrating the new Pods which could cause an outage.**

 A similar problem occurs when a pod is terminated.
-Depending on the Load Balancer configuration the Pod may take a minute or two to complete deregistration and stop taking new requests. **Kubernetes does not delay rolling deployments for this deregistration, this can lead to a state where the Load Balancer is still sending traffic to the IP/port for a target Pod that has already been terminated.**
+Depending on the Load Balancer configuration the Pod may take a minute or two to deregister and stop taking new requests. **Kubernetes does not delay rolling deployments for this deregistration, this can lead to a state where the Load Balancer is still sending traffic to the IP/port for a target Pod that has already been terminated.**

 To avoid these problems we can add configuration to ensure the Kubernetes systems take actions more in line with the AWS Load Balancer behavior.